Skip to Content

 Start with these Chihuahua Rescues listed according to state.

-Of course do a Google search too, as you may find something in your area not on our list.
+Of course do a Google search too, as you may find something in your area that’s not on our list.

 When considering if you will be surrendering your Chihuahua to a rescue, keep the following in mind: